✈️ 2025 US Travel Market Upheaval

 There may be a continuing preference for sustainable and responsible travel, as they cite Skift’s report that 83% of travelers believe sustainable travel is very important.
 Even with US deregulation and its money-saving benefits, most travel destinations will make an effort to be eco-friendly as part of an ideal customer experience.

-With local travel getting a boost in the next two to five years, local economies will enjoy growing tax bases, making travel an important source of revenue for cities and states strapped for funding.
+With local travel getting a boost in the next two to five years, local economies will enjoy growing tax bases, making travel an important source of revenue for cities and states who are losing their lucrative Federal fund transfers.

 IGES cites growth in medical tourism and wellness travel.
 Wellness tourism hit $720 Billion in 2019.
 With the Trump admin’s new focus on health (RFK), wellness travel will get a cultural and economic boost.
 And outbound medical tourism likely will continue to grow to $182 billion as US-based clinics become too expensive.
 Aging populations will need more critical services and US health insurance may not keep up to American’s actual medical coverage needs.